cacttus/BR2/project/tasks.md

 	- [ ] Create new Scene()
 	- [ ] Attach Scene to GraphicsWindow.

-- [ ] Pass camera into UiScreen and reference in all UiElements

 ## Scene -> PhysicsWorld integration
+	* PhysicsWorld is *basically* Scene, but with extra stuff.
+Their data are the same (nodes).
-	- [ ] Move all object creation to Scene
+	- [x] Move all object creation to Scene
-	- [ ] Move ALL PhysicsWorld Drawing to Scene
+	- [ ] Move ALL drawing to Scene
-	- [ ] Link PhysicsWorld and Scene objs (somehow)
+	- [ ] Link PhysicsWorld and Scene objs (somehow), hopefully by NOT DUPLICATING DATA between PhysicsWorld and Scene
+		* Pass Scene, into PhysicsWorld and LightManager to manage the objects.
 	- [ ] Do the same with LightManager.
-		** Actually, Pass Scene, into PhysicsWorld and LightManager to manage the objectgs.

 ## BR0 to BR2 Upgrade
 - [x] Remove /base/ - place in /base/